lukaszwiniarczyk/livekid/README.md

 # Hi, this is my version of the website [LiveKid](https://livekid.com/pl/).
-I use HTML, SCSS, BOOTSTRAP and JS.
+I used HTML, SCSS, BOOTSTRAP and JS.